ama31337/neartips/manuals/running-localnet.md

 ---

 For testing purposes you can run a localnet on your machine with as much nodes as you want.
-Default localnet setup whoch you can run simply with
+Default localnet setup which you can run simply with
 ```sh
 nearup localnet
 ```